Papaver somniferum: Restrictions

 Since January 1999 in the Czech Republic, according to the 167/1998 Sb.
 Addictive Substances Act, poppies growing in fields larger than 100 m2 is obliged for reporting to the local Custom Office.
 Extraction of opium from the plants is prohibited by law (§ 15 letter d/ of the act).
 It is also prohibited to grow varieties with more than 0.8% of morphine in dry matter of their capsules, excluding research and experimental purposes (§24/1b/ of the act).
 The name Czech blue poppy refers to blue poppy seeds used for food.

-The United Kingdom does not require a licence for opium poppy cultivation, but does for extracting opium for medicinal products.
+The United Kingdom does not require a license for opium poppy cultivation, but does for extracting opium for medicinal products.